Get a property report and suburb profile for any property in Turramurra

 Turramurra demographics

-Turramurra, located on Sydney's Upper North Shore, is a suburb known for its leafy streets, family-friendly environment, and strong sense of community.
-With a population of 12,850 and a median age of 43, Turramurra attracts families and professionals seeking a peaceful yet well-connected lifestyle.
-The suburb's proximity to quality schools, parks, and public transport options makes it an ideal location for those prioritizing education and convenience.
+Turramurra, located on Sydney's Upper North Shore, is a suburb known for its leafy streets, spacious homes, and family-friendly atmosphere.
+With a population of 12,850, it offers a serene environment that appeals to families and professionals seeking a peaceful yet well-connected lifestyle.
+The median age of 43 reflects a mature community, with many residents enjoying the suburb's tranquil setting and excellent amenities.

 Turramurra infrastructure, key developments and investment opportunities